 Is Sling TV worth it?

 If you like having a lot of channels and enjoy channel surfing, you're probably better off with cable or satellite TV.
-But if Sling TV's basic package or add-on packs have all or a lot of the kind of programming you like, it could be a better deal.
+But if Sling TV's basic package or add-on packs have most of the kind of programming you like, it could be a better deal.

 So think about what you like to watch, and add up how much it will cost with Sling TV and other streaming services compared with cable or satellite TV.
 Sling TV offers a free seven-day trial, so you can find out firsthand how you like it.

 How do I cancel Sling TV if I don't like it?